 We all know what heat and temperature are.

 When you are asked about the temperature today, you usually describe it as a hot or a cold day.
 The weather forecasts usually indicate temperature with numbers.

-But what does temperature really measure?
+But what does temperature measure?
 What do these numbers mean?

-In physics, heat is an energy in transit while the temperature is a quantity that measures the amount of heat available for work in a system.
+In physics, heat is an energy in transit, while temperature is a quantity that measures the amount of heat available for work in a system.

 It is also related to the average kinetic energy of the molecules in the system.
-We know that kinetic energy is equal to ½mv2, which implies that the higher the kinetic energy, the faster the objects move.
-The same thing can also be applied to the molecules of an object – the faster they move, the greater their kinetic energy, and this will result in a higher temperature.
+We know that kinetic energy equals ½mv2, which implies that the higher the kinetic energy, the faster the objects move.
+The same thing can also be applied to the molecules of an object – the faster they move, the greater their kinetic energy, which will result in a higher temperature.

 When an object has a high temperature, we usually describe it as hot, and when it has a low temperature, we describe it as cold.
 This is where the definition of temperature as a degree of hotness or coldness originated from.

 Now, how do objects change the temperature?